connorblackard/Cyber-Security-Cheatsheet/Content/Triage Acquisition.md

 ```

 #### PowerShell Wrapper
 Some EDR platforms will not allow you to run forensic tools directly but instead require you to instead use a PowerShell script.
 Below is an example of a script that can be ran by remote PowerShell or EDR platforms.
+This script will need to be adapted and/or signed to work in your enviornment.

 ```
 $url = "http://10.2.99.31:8000/velociraptor.zip"